- Canary Islands

 It is situated on the west coast, and you have to take the FV-30 and then turn towards Llanos de la Conception, following the road that leads towards the beach.

-See below the exact location on Google maps for Aguas Verdes.
+See the exact location on Google maps for Aguas Verdes.
+It's marked on Maps as Playa del Valle, on the west coast, further south from Puertito de los Molinos.

 As you can see, Aguas Verdes is situated on the wild side of Fuerteventura, as the west coast of the island is not as developed as the east side.